 He does not appear to have married or reproduced.

 Harvey earned a living over the years as a self-employed contractor.
-He first set up shop in Dayton, OH and then in the 1950s migrated to Muncie, IN.
+He first set up shop in Dayton, OH and then in the 1940s or early 1950s migrated to Muncie, IN.

 His address in the early 1980s was 418 South Franklin Street.